-The supply of goods from one EU Member state to a destination in Northern Ireland is currently a zero rated intracommunity supply, provided that the buyer presents a valid EU VAT number (preferably the GB VAT number) and that the supplier has access to transport documents (as prescribed in the so-called ‘Quick Fixes’ that came into force per January 1st of this year).
+The supply of goods from one EU Member state to a destination in Northern Ireland used to be a zero rated intracommunity supply, provided that the buyer presents a valid EU VAT number and that supplier has access to transport documents (as prescribed in the so-called ‘Quick Fixes’ that came into force per January 1st of 2020).
 This sale should also be reported in the EU Sales listing (column goods) and above a certain threshold also in the Intrastat return for the Central Bureau of Statistics.
 This situation remained in place per January 1st, 2021!
 The sales with a destination in Northern Ireland will not be zero rated exports.
 Companies should therefore arrange their administration as such that supplies to a Northern Ireland-based company will be treated as intracommunity transactions,

 For the VAT taxation of services Northern Ireland is considered as non-EU country